WalletUpLLC/wallet-up-login-customizer/readme.txt

 == Description ==

-**Wallet Up Premium Login Customizer** transforms your WordPress login page into a modern, secure, and beautiful authentication portal.
+**Wallet Up Login Customizer** transforms your WordPress login page into a modern, secure, and beautiful authentication portal.
 Built with enterprise security standards and featuring a stunning interactive design, this plugin provides comprehensive protection while delivering an exceptional user experience.

 = 🎨 Beautiful Login Interface =
 * Modern gradient design with customizable colors